kkasravi/w251-homework-2/README.md

 ## S3 bucket and object location

 -bucket: kkasravi-w251-homework-2
--object: face.png
+-object: face.cv2

-Calling the following will download face.png
+Calling the following will download face.cv2 from the S3 bucket

 > make get-object